Inis Oirr, Ireland Day Trip to Aran Islands' Inisheer from Doolin by JetSettingFools.com

 #1 See Inis Oirr’s Oldest Historic Site

 Dating the Bronze Age (about 1500 BC), the historical site was discovered in 1885.
 Excavations revealed decorated pottery urns containing human ashes and other evidence of an early civilization.
-A stone wall and early tombstones still mark the site today.
+A stone wall and early tombstones mark the site today.

 #2 Visit the Inisheer Boat Wreck